Want Independent Learners? Focus on these Skill Builders.

 Give them Choices

-Balance these growing academic demands by allowing you middle schooler to influence their homeschool curriculum with areas of study and elective choices.
+Allowing middle schoolers to influence their homeschool curriculum with areas of study and elective choices balances these growing academic demands.

-Grab your Accountability sheets from my course 30 Days to Homeschool Renewal and create a new standard for your homeschool today.
+Don’t forget to grab your Accountability Sheets from my 30 Days to Homeschool Renewal Course and create a new standard for your homeschool today.